themetalfleece/neogma-docs/md/docs/Models/Instances.md

     });
 ```

-**WARNING**: Updating a instance ignores its `RelatedNodesToAssociate` field (as described below) meaning that related nodes will not be created and associated.
+**WARNING**: Updating a instance ignores its Association fields (as described below) meaning that related nodes will not be created and associated.
 Only the initial `save` (when an instance doesn't yet exist in the database) creates related nodes.

 ## Accessing the Instance's properties and methods
 ```js